Biden's Chinese EV tariffs don't address national security concerns

 Mr. Biden on Tuesday announced tariffs on Chinese EVs will quadruple the current tariff rate of 25% to 100%, as the administration tries to keep China from undercutting U.S. companies and threatening union manufacturing jobs.
 Chinese automakers, with the backing of their government and cheap labor and supply, could flood western markets with vehicles as inexpensive as $10,000 to $12,000, about a third of the price of American EVs.
 But those prices would be higher in the U.S. because of the tariffs.
 Worldwide, Chinese company BYD overtook Tesla to become the world's biggest electric car company in the last quarter of 2023.

-There are few EVs produced in China that are currently sold in the U.S. The Chinese-backed Swedish automaker Volvo produces one of them, the Polestar.
-But Volvo only sold around 9,000 Polestars — out of the more than 812,000 EVs that were sold in the U.S. in 2022.
-Volvo is also rolling out another car, the EX30, that will be sold in the U.S. as early as this summer and is likely to have a relatively low price tag, in spite of the tariff hike.
+There are few EVs produced in China that are currently sold in the U.S. A Chinese-backed Swedish automaker produces one of them, the Polestar.
+But just about 9,000 Polestars were sold in 2022 — out of the more than 812,000 EVs that were sold in the U.S. that year.
+Volvo is also rolling out a car produced in China, the EX30, that will be sold in the U.S. as early as this summer and is likely to have a relatively low price tag, in spite of the tariff hike.

 The administration is trying to keep the U.S. from emulating Europe, where Chinese EVs quickly came to account for about 20% of the market share, but is not considering banning Chinese-made EVs.

-Note: Editor's note: An earlier version of this story misstated the relationship between Volvo and Polestar.
-Volvo reduced its stake in Polestar from 48% to 18% in February.
-This report has been updated.